 While the FDA deems canned light tuna safe, that recommendation is for children older than age 2.
 Solid Starts is the first to publish a comprehensive guide to fish for babies younger than age 2.
 Why does this matter?
 Because the younger the baby is, the more susceptible they are to the cumulative damage of mercury.

 Let’s get into some numbers.

-Canned light tuna—the variety of tuna with the least amount of mercury—has 0.126 ppm mercury in it according to the FDA.
+Canned light tuna—the variety of tuna with the least amount of mercury—has an average 0.126 ppm mercury in it according to the FDA.

 When the FDA published its fish recommendations (which lists canned light tuna as a “best” choice), Consumer Reports, an independent nonprofit, publicly denounced the inclusion of tuna as a good choice and declared that pregnant woman and babies should not be eating canned tuna at all.2 Why?
 Because 0.126 ppm mercury ain’t exactly low.

 In fact, there are at least 35 other fish in the sea that have less mercury than canned light tuna.